 QIMR Berghofer Agreements - In October 2015, we entered into an exclusive license agreement and a research and development collaboration agreement with QIMR Berghofer.
+In consideration for the exclusive license, the Company paid \$3.0 million in cash to QIMR Berghofer.

-Under the terms of the license agreement, we obtained an exclusive, worldwide license to develop and commercialize allogeneic cytotoxic T-lymphocyte ("CTL") therapy programs utilizing technology and know-how developed by QIMR Berghofer.
-In consideration for the exclusive license, we paid \$3.0 million in cash to QIMR Berghofer, which was recorded as research and development expense in our statement of operations and comprehensive loss in the fourth quarter of 2015.
+Under the terms of the license agreement, we obtained an exclusive, worldwide license to develop and commercialize allogeneic T-cell therapy programs utilizing technology and know-how developed by QIMR Berghofer.
 In September 2016, the exclusive license agreement and research and development collaboration agreement were amended and restated.
-Under the amended and restated agreements, we obtained an exclusive, worldwide license to develop and commercialize additional CTL programs as well as the option to license additional technology in exchange for \$3.3 million in cash, which was recorded as research and development expense in our statement of operations and comprehensive loss in the third quarter of 2016.
+Under the amended and restated agreements, we obtained an exclusive, worldwide license to develop and commercialize additional T-cell programs as well as the option to license additional technology in exchange for \$3.3 million in cash, which was recorded as research and development expense in our condensed consolidated statement of operations and comprehensive loss in the third quarter of 2016.
 We exercised this option in June 2018.
 The amended and restated license agreement also provides for various milestone and royalty payments to QIMR Berghofer based on future product sales, if any.